LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/more-on-functions/functions-as-values.rst

 Functions as Values
 ===================

-We noted previously that functions are a powerful programming feature.
+As we have already noted, functions are a powerful programming feature.
 This is particularly true in JavaScript, which allows functions to be used in flexible ways that are not possible in many other languages.
 This chapter introduces a bit more of the power of functions.

 Functions Are Data
 ------------------

-We :ref:`previously defined a value <def-value>` as "a specific piece of data."
-The examples we gave were things like the number ``42`` or the string ``"Hello, World!"``.
+We :ref:`defined a value <def-value>` as "a specific piece of data."
+Some examples are the number ``42``, the string ``"Hello, World!"``, and the array ``["MO", "FL", "DC"]``.
 While functions appear to be very different from such values, JavaScript treats them the same in many respects.

 .. index:: data type

 In particular, functions have a data type, just like all other values.
 Recall that a **data type** is a group of values that share characteristics.
 All strings have a length, while numbers don't.
-Numbers can be manipulated in ways that strings can not be, via operations like division and subtraction.
+Numbers can be manipulated in ways that strings cannot be, via operations like division and subtraction.

 .. admonition:: Example

-   The data type of ``console.log`` is ``function``.
+   The data type of the type conversion function ``Number`` is ``function``.
 In fact, all functions are of type ``function``.

    .. sourcecode:: js

-      console.log(typeof console.log);
+      console.log(typeof Number);

    **Output**